Mendi03/creepy_object_movement/README.md

-# 1st_person
+# Creepy can
- just has a simple 1st person test for a character
+This is a simple test to replicate the quantum behavior from the video game "Outer Wilds".
+I plan on using this code for a future game that I want to develop.